ObserveRTC/integrations/README.md

 ### Integrate the observerRTC library in your JitsiMeet HTML

-Goto your JitsiMeet  `index.html` page, and add these two file after `config.js`
+Goto your JitsiMeet  `index.html` page, and add these two file after the line where `config.js` script is loaded

 ```javascript
 <script src="https://observertc.github.io/webextrapp/dist/observer.js"></script>